dcmi/dc-srap/docs/srap-profile.md

 [ISSN](https://dcmi.github.io/bibo/#:issn)	|	[EISSN](https://dcmi.github.io/bibo/#:eissn)

-## Book
+## Books

-This is used when the focus resource is a chapter or section in a monographic work.
+In SRAP, books are seen as a special type (subclass) of a scholarly resource.
+A book is often not the focus resource, but instead represents a container which the focus resource is part of, for example a chapter that is part of a book (see discussion on `dct:isPartOf` above).
 This includes conference proceedings.
+Books SHOULD be described with these properties:

+`rdf:type`, `dct:contributor`, `dct:publisher`, `dct:date`, `bibo:isbn`

 In RDF data, information that this is a monographic work is designated with the class: